 Apply for Pre-Approval

 Once you’ve selected a lender, submit your application online or in person.
-The pre approval for RV loan process takes anywhere from a few minutes to a few days.
+The pre approval for RV loan process takes anywhere from a few minutes to a few days (Consumer Reports).

 Provide accurate financial information to avoid delays.
 Once approved, you’ll receive a loan estimate with your interest rate, maximum amount, and term length.